Hamiltonian structure of rational isomonodromic deformation systems: Example: Traceless polynomial with

-{ {\it Acknowledgements.} We would like thank G\'abor Pusztai, who contributed valuably to the earlier stages of this project, in 2003-2004.
+{ {\it Acknowledgements.} We would like thank G\'abor Pusztai, who contributed valuably to the earlier stage of this project (in 2003-2004), and Philip Boalch, for bringing our attention to ref.~\cite{Yam}.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).

 {\it Data availability.} Data sharing is not applicable to this article since no data are involved.